-Strategy FW-3 Promote land conservation and management to sequester carbon and mitigate greenhouse gas emissions.
+Strategy FW-3 Promote Land Conservation and Management to Sequester Carbon and Mitigate Greenhouse Gas Emissions.

-Well-managed forests, healthy watersheds, and organic soils serve as a natural sink for carbon that if the land were developed would be released into the atmosphere as greenhouse gases.
+Well-managed forests, healthy watersheds, and organic soils serve as a natural sink for carbon that otherwise would be released into the atmosphere as greenhouse gases.
 Carbon-rich ecosystems provide a wealth of ecosystem services, such as conserving moisture, filtering and cleaning water, and cooling landscapes.
 Long-term carbon storage strategies can reduce risk from extreme disruptions such as wildfire and floods.